kloimhardt/blog/docs/_posts/2023-01-27-sicmutils-as-js.markdown

 ### Conclusion and Outlook

-I want to sum up with the main conclusion: In a series of blog posts using Sicmutils as JavaScript library, the SICMechanics book in its published paper form (with MIT-Scheme language) would become interactive and online.
+I want to sum up with the main conclusion: In a series of blog posts using Sicmutils as JavaScript library, the SICMechanics book in its published paper form (with MIT-Scheme language) becomes interactive and online.
 This is the most direct entry to the material.
 Understanding how all this comes about requires considerable time and effort by the reader, because he has to write a compiler and learn physics in parallel.
 But the guarding rails for this journey are two books by a renowned author.

 This blog post series and [all 109 executed examples](https://kloimhardt.github.io/blog/html/sicmutils-as-js-book-part1.html) of the first part of SICMechanics serve as a start of such a journey.